 “Unconcerned about politics; hostile to the insane dreams of Socialism and of Communism, which it abhors—as both are but disguised conspiracies of brutal force and sluggishness against honest labour; the Society cares but little about the outward human management of the material world.”
 (Helena P. Blavatsky, What Are The Theosophists, 1879.).

 This denunciation is similar to H.P.B’s views of Russian Nihilists that sprung up, before the Bolsheviks.

 Socialists, aristocrats, and capitalists, all joined the Theosophical Society.
-The earlier Society however, was not occupied with political parties.
+Like the role of the Freemasons once, they serve as a meeting ground of idealogues and a safe-zone.
+The earlier Society was not occupied with political parties.
 Its members took different stances upon social and political situations, and expressed a variety of conservative, liberal, and progressive views.
 To express the religio-philosophical ideas of theosophy in those times appeared “progressive,” and appealed therefore to liberals.
 We all should know, that today’s American conservatives were yesterday’s classical liberals.
-Republicanism and democracy was viewed then, by the monarchists as leftist revolution.
+Republicanism and democracy was viewed both by the monarchists, or Old Right as leftist revolution.

 Helena P. Blavatsky and H.S.
-Olcott converted to Buddhism, and popularised it in the West, alongside others.
+Olcott converted to Buddhism, and popularized it in the West, alongside others.